rswiernik/KBIR/README.md

 # KBIR - Keyboard Intermediate Representation
 [![Build Status](https://travis-ci.org/rswiernik/KBIR.svg?branch=master)](https://travis-ci.org/rswiernik/KBIR)

-*Please be aware that this project is under heavy development and is not stable or recommended for use*
+*Please be aware that this project is under heavy development and is not stable or recommended for use.
+The build status, while representative of tests being run, tests are not ensured to be wholey inclusive of any features.*

 KBIR is a project that aims to make the process of creating layouts for your keyboard a little easier.